This post contains affiliate links which help support One Simple Party. As always, we only recommend things that we truly love. Full disclosure here.

 For this pancakes and pajamas party, my little guy wanted donuts.
 So we stuck a candle his favorite donut and he blew it out.
 You could also stick the candle in a stack of pancakes and blow that out.
 Cake isn’t a necessity, more of a preference.

 Adding a pancake bar to your next birthday party, baby shower or other special celebration is a great party food idea.
 And pancakes doesn’t have to be the theme of your party.
-You can have a pancake bar no matter theme you choose.
+You can have a pancake bar no matter what theme you choose.
 Just change up the party decor to match your specific theme.

 Want to save for later?
 Pin me now and you can return when you’re ready to host your own pancake bar.